DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: : Datamodels for Robot Imitation Learning

 \subsection{Estimating Datamodels}

 In our work, we consider two ways of estimating datamodels: the {\em regression} method \citep{ilyas2022datamodels} and the {\em metagradient} method \citep{engstrom2025optimizing}.
-Both estimators approximate the outcome of model training {\em linearly}, in the sense that, for any training subset $\mathcal{D}' \subset \mathcal{D}$, the datamodel prediction $\hat{f}(\mathcal{D}')$ takes the form
+Both estimators approximate the outcome of model training {\em linearly}, in the sense that, for any training subset $\mathcal{D}' \subset \mathcal{D}$, the datamodel prediction $\hat{f}(\mathcal{D}')$ takes the form,

 Intuitively, $\tau(z_i)$ captures the importance of the training example $z_i$ to the target metric $\mathcal{M}(\mathcal{A}(\mathcal{D}'))$ (more precisely, $\tau(z_i)$ is the {\em additive effect} of $z_i$ on the target metric).
-Linear datamodels are convenient in the context of data selection, since they allow us to solve \eqref{eq:optim} by simply selecting the training examples with the highest scores $\tau(z_i).$ Both estimators below take this form---the only difference is in how they compute the $\tau(z_i)$ terms.
+Linear datamodels are convenient in the context of data selection, since they allow us to solve Eq.~\ref{eq:optim} by simply selecting the training examples with the highest scores $\tau(z_i).$ Both estimators below take this form, differing only in how they compute $\tau(z_i)$.